Creating Instance Pools

 - If secondary VNICs are defined by the instance configuration, a Secondary VNIC section appears.
 Select the secondary VCN and subnet for the instance pool.

-If you want to associate a load balancer with the instance pool, select the Attach a load balancer check box.
+If you want to associate a load balancer or network load balancer with the instance pool, select the Attach a load balancer check box.
 Then, do the following:

-- Select the Load balancer to associate with the instance pool.
+Specify the type of load balancer you want to associate with the instance pool:

-- Select the Backend set on the load balancer to add instances to.
+- Select the Backend set on the load balancer or network load balancer to add instances to.

-- In the Port box, enter the server port on the instances to which the load balancer must direct traffic.
-This value applies to all instances that use this load balancer attachment.
+In the Port box, enter the server port on the instances to which the load balancer or network load balancer must direct traffic.
+This value applies to all instances that use this load balancer or network load balancer attachment.

 - In the VNIC list, select the VNIC to use when adding the instance to the backend set.
 Instances that belong to a backend set are also called backend servers.
 The private IP address is used.
-This value applies to all instances that use this load balancer attachment.
+This value applies to all instances that use this load balancer or network load balancer attachment.

-- If you want to associate additional load balancers with the instance pool, click + Another Load Balancer.
+- If you want to associate additional load balancers and network load balancers with the instance pool, click + Another load balancer.
 Then, repeat the previous steps.
-Do this for each additional load balancer you want to associate with the instance pool.
+Do this for each additional load balancer or network load balancers you want to associate with the instance pool.

-For background information about load balancers, see Overview of Load Balancing.
+For background information about load balancers, see Overview of Load Balancer.

 - Click Next.